Healthy Chocolate Chip Cookies

 Ingredients needed

-• Coconut oil– Replaces any need for butter, while keeping the cookies buttery and soft.
+• Coconut oil.
+It replaces any need for butter while keeping the cookies buttery and soft.

-• Maple syrup– Gives sweetness to the cookies, without being overpowering.
-You can replace this with agave nectar or honey (although honey can be a little overpowering).
+• Maple syrup.
+Adds sweetness to the cookies without being overpowering.
+You can replace this with agave nectar or honey (although honey can be slightly overpowering).

-• Milk of choice– I used unsweetened almond milk, but any milk of choice will work.
+• Milk.
+I used unsweetened almond milk, but any milk of choice will work.

 How to make healthy chocolate chip cookies

-Step 1—Make the dough.
-Start by combining your dry ingredients in a large mixing bowl.
-Then, heat the maple syrup and coconut oil together, either using the microwave or a small saucepan.
-Add the coconut oil and syrup mixture to the dry ingredients, along with the vanilla extract and milk, and mix until just combined.
+Step 2- Heat the maple syrup and coconut oil together.
+Add the coconut oil and syrup mixture to the dry ingredients, vanilla extract, and milk.
 Fold in the chocolate chips.

-Step 2- Shape.
-Finally, form 16 small balls of dough and place on a lined baking tray, pressing down on each one to form a cookie shape.
+Step 3- Form balls of dough and place on a lined baking tray, pressing down on each one to form a cookie shape.

 healthy choc chip cookies.